Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased

-- CalendarDelegate exposes the whole scrollview instead of just the content offset
+- BPKCalendar:
+  - Exposed some properties of the calendar's underlying scrollView